MarciaBM/Sorting_Memories/README.md

 Installation
 ------------------
-.Start for cloning our repository, you will need to have Git installed.
+<li>Start for cloning our repository, you will need to have Git installed.</li>
 ```
 git clone https://github.com/MarciaBM/script-photos/
 ```